tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 ### Global

 FactoryBot also supports [global sequences](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#global-sequences).
-These are named sequences that can be used in other factories.
-Global sequences can provide globally unique, valid data across your factories.
+These are named sequences that you can use reference in factories, providing globally unique, valid data across models and attributes.
 An example of this may be generating sample email addresses.
-However, you can global sequences to generate any type of data.
-For example, at work, we have a `string` sequence that returns the string, "string" with a number appended.
+However, global sequences can generate any type of data.
+For example, at work, we have a `string` sequence that returns the string, "string," with a number appended.

 ```ruby
 sequence :string do |n|